About the Author

 - Why do you think the army ignored the rule book and gave Walter Tull an officer’s commission?

-- If you were making a case for Walter Tull to be recognised for the Great Lives programme, would arguments would you put forward to support your case?
+- If you were making a case for Walter Tull to be recognised for the Great Lives programme, what arguments would you put forward to support your case?

 Copyright: Just Imagine Story Centre Ltd 2012-2016.All rights reserved.